-For more than fifteen years, Patrick has represented private clients, businesses and insureds in a diverse array of legal disputes.
-He has handled matters involving general tort and liability defense, professional malpractice (focusing on legal malpractice, real estate agents & brokers errors and omissions, and insurance agents & brokers errors and omissions), products liability law.
-He also handles real property disputes involving land use and zoning, boundary disputes, easements and restrictive covenants.
-His work includes probate litigation, diverse business and commercial matters arising in contract and in tort, unfair and deceptive trade practices, anti-trust, environmental litigation relating to the discharge of petroleum products and toxic substances, civil rights and employment discrimination matters.
+For more than twenty years, Patrick has represented private clients, businesses, and insureds in a diverse array of legal disputes.
+He has handled matters involving general tort and liability defense, professional malpractice (focusing on legal malpractice, real estate agents & brokers errors and omissions, and insurance agents & brokers errors and omissions), products liability law, real property disputes involving land use and zoning, boundary disputes, easements, and restrictive covenants.
+His work occasionally includes probate litigation, diverse business and commercial matters arising in contract and in tort, unfair and deceptive trade practices, anti-trust, environmental litigation relating to the discharge of petroleum products and toxic substances, civil rights, and employment discrimination matters.

 - American Bar Association, Torts and Insurance Practice Section